Type system: Usage overview

 An example of a simple type system is that of the C language.
 The portions of a C program are the function definitions.
 One function is invoked by another function.

 The interface of a function states the name of the function and a list of parameters that are passed to the function's code.
 The code of an invoking function states the name of the invoked, along with the names of variables that hold values to pass to it.

-During execution, the values are placed into temporary storage, then execution jumps to the code of the invoked function.
+During a computer program's execution, the values are placed into temporary storage, then execution jumps to the code of the invoked function.
 The invoked function's code accesses the values and makes use of them.

 If the instructions inside the function are written with the assumption of receiving an integer value, but the calling code passed a floating-point value, then the wrong result will be computed by the invoked function.

 The C compiler checks the types of the arguments passed to a function when it is called against the types of the parameters declared in the function's definition.
-If the types do not match, the compiler throws a compile-time error.
+If the types do not match, the compiler throws a compile-time error or warning.

 A compiler may also use the static type of a value to optimize the storage it needs and the choice of algorithms for operations on the value.
 In many C compilers the float data type, for example, is represented in 32 bits, in accord with the IEEE specification for single-precision floating point numbers.
 They will thus use floating-point-specific microprocessor operations on those values (floating-point addition, multiplication, etc.).

 The depth of type constraints and the manner of their evaluation affect the typing of the language.
 A programming language may further associate an operation with various resolutions for each type, in the case of type polymorphism.
 Type theory is the study of type systems.
 The concrete types of some programming languages, such as integers and strings, depend on practical issues of computer architecture, compiler implementation, and language design.